 If ocean kayaking is more your speed, you can launch an ocean kayak at just about any beach access on your own.

 We have two models of ocean-specific kayaks available for rent: the double Malibu 2 kayak and the single Frenzy kayak.
 For sound side kayaking, we rent the Old Town Double Kayak and the Old Town Single Kayak.
 These are sit-inside kayaks that will keep you dry on your tour.
-For the fisherman, we rent the Prowler 13’ Angler Kayak, an excellent way to try fishing from a kayak.
+For the fisherman, we rent the Prowler 13’ Angler Kayak (discontinued for now), an excellent way to try fishing from a kayak.

 Paddles and life jackets are also included with all kayak rentals.
 If you have any questions about kayak or water-sport rentals, give us a call at 1-800-635-9559 or visit our blog for more information!